 To access the Reporting 2.0 Permissions Enablement page, go to.
 This page can only be accessed by the top-level system administrator in the portal.

-The Reporting 2.0 Permissions Enablement page displays a list of all security roles in the portal that have at least one Custom Report permission included.
+The Reporting 2.0 Permissions Enablement page displays a list of all organization-defined security roles in the portal that have at least one Custom Report permission included.
+System-defined security roles are not supported by this tool.
 To enable the equivalent Reporting 2.0 permissions to be added to security roles when a report is migrated from Custom Reports to Reporting 2.0, perform the following steps:

 - Select one or more security roles from the list.